martin2903/Carpenter-Workshop-Design/Java Mini Projects/carpenter_workshop/README.md

 # File description

-* package carpenter_shop_datastructures contains the datastructures used to model the process.
+* package carpenter_shop_datastructures contains the carpenter_workshop.datastructures used to model the process.
-* CarpenterShop contains the instance variables and methods representing the shop workflow.
+* carpenter_workshop.CarpenterShop contains the instance variables and methods representing the shop workflow.
-* CarpenterShopWorkFlow is where some of the example input found int the test_data directory can be tested.
+* CarpenterShopWorkFlow is where some of the example input found int the carpenter_workshop.test_data directory can be tested.